A pile of colorful antibiotic capsules on a blue surface.

 Tips to Store Antibiotics at Home

-The first thing to do is store your antibiotics in tight containers with a room temperature of about 59 to 86 degrees Fahrenheit.
+The first step is to store your antibiotics in tight containers at room temperature, between 59 and 86 degrees Fahrenheit.

-If you think about keeping your antibiotics other than the containers provided by the pharmacy, make sure that you follow the United States Pharmacopeial Convention standards for the packaging of your medications.
+If you plan to keep your antibiotics in containers other than those provided by the pharmacy, you must follow the United States Pharmacopeial Convention's packaging standards.

-For one, ensure that the containers you use are not plastic and it does not leach your medicines or vice versa.
-Vacuum sealing can help some preppers, but in most cases, it is not necessary at all.
+First, ensure your containers are not plastic and do not leach your medicines or vice versa.
+Vacuum sealing can help some preppers, but it is usually unnecessary.

 Keep it at Room Temperature.